Interview with the Vampire (TV series): Season 2

-For the second season, Rotten Tomatoes reports that 100% of 76 critic reviews are positive and the average rating is 8.85 out of 10.
-The website's critics consensus reads, "Going from strength to strength with new settings and vivid characterizations, Interview with the Vampire's sophomore season still has plenty of inspiration coursing through its veins."
+For the second season, Rotten Tomatoes reports that 100% of 80 critic reviews are positive and the average rating is 8.90 out of 10.
+The website's critics consensus reads, "Going from strength to strength with new settings and vivid characterizations, Interview with the Vampires sophomore season still has plenty of inspiration coursing through its veins."
 On Metacritic, the season has a weighted average score of 89 out of 100 based on 14 critics, indicating "universal acclaim".

 Nina Metz of the Chicago Tribune gave the season a perfect score, calling it "probably one of the best TV shows of the decade".
 Lacy Baugher Milas of Paste dubbed Interview "the best sort of genre series", describing it as not just a good tale but also a reflection of "genuine truths about the human experience of the world we live in now".
 Several critics opined the second season is better than the first for its commitment to embrace its melodramatic features, which Gavia Baker-Whitelaw of TV Guide believed is what makes the series "so compelling".
 She gave the season a score 9 out of 10.
 Matthew Gilbert of The Boston Globe described the show's writing as "elegant and, at times, moving".
 Carol Midgley of The Times gave the season three stars out of five, saying it was "bleaker and less camp" and "things can get repetitive".
 Samantha Nelson of IGN considered the show's attempt to connect with other shows in the Immortal Universe to be not too awkward but described it as "Daniel being recruited into the Avengers Initiative".

 Critics praised performances by the main cast; however, some lamented Lestat's reduced appearance after the previous season's finale.
 Kayleigh Donaldson of TheWrap noted that "the magnetism of Jacob Anderson and those around him" kept the show's quality.
 Jackson McHenry wrote in Vultures top performances of the year list that Anderson deserves "immense credit for grounding the series".
 Andy Smith of TVLine named Anderson as an honorable mention in the publication's performer of the week for the eighth episode, while Sam Reid was mentioned for the seventh.
 Colliders Carly Lane wrote that Reid was able to "inhabit facets of the character we've never really seen before".
 Nelson dubbed Hayles's Claudia as a "worthy successor" to Bass's, while David Opie of Empire noted that Hayles "brings a newfound maturity to Claudia".
 Giving the season another perfect score, Kaiya Shunyata of Dread Central wrote that Anderson, Bogosian, and Zaman were "a match made in television heaven" for their performances.
 Collider, TV Guide and TV Insider named Interview their best television show of 2024.